A465 road: Major upgrade

 In 1990, a regional traffic study identified the need for improvements to the A465.
 In 1994, alternatives were presented for public consultation for the improvement of the 25-mile length between Abergavenny and Hirwaun, connecting the existing A465 dual carriageway link from Swansea to the A40, which is an important part of the route to the M50.
 In July 1995 the then Secretary of State for Wales announced the preferred route.
 This mainly consisted of widening the existing road to provide a dual carriageway standard with grade-separated junctions (and extra climbing lanes on certain hills) between Abergavenny and Hirwaun.
 The design was developed and a draft line order was published in 1997.
 This was tested at public local inquiry in 1998 after which the Secretary of State for Wales announced the decision to proceed with the scheme in 1999.

 Much of the land on the route is undulating, but despite this, the preferred route alignment is considered to be of high standard and as such allows most of the route to have the national speed limit.

 Initially, the upgrade was split into seven sections.
 Later, sections 6 and 7 were combined into a single scheme for the purposes of construction.
+Construction of sections 5 and 6 has also been treated as a single scheme.

+Sections 1 to 4

 The A465 between Llandarcy and Hirwaun was initially constructed to dual carriageway standard, and as such will not see a major upgrade.
 Construction work began on section 4 (Tredegar to Dowlais Top) in early spring 2002, and was completed by November 2004.

-Construction of section 1 (Abergavenny to Gilwern) began in February 2005.
+Construction of Section 1 (Abergavenny to Gilwern) began in February 2005.
 This was primarily an on-line upgrade of the existing single-carriageway road, and was completed on 22 May 2008.

 The contract for Section 3 (Brynmawr to Tredegar) was awarded to Carillion in March 2010.
 In August 2012, it was announced that approval for the scheme to commence had been given and that construction would commence by the end of 2012.

 Planning for Section 2 (Gilwern to Brynmawr) started in June 2011, with construction beginning in January 2015.
-The project saw several delays and cost overruns, and was completed in December 2021.
+The project was due to be finished in 2018.
+However, this section saw several delays and cost overruns, and was completed in December 2021.

+Sections 5 and 6

 On 10 November 2020, the Welsh Government announced that the contract for Section 5 & 6 (Dowlais Top to Hirwaun) had been awarded to Future Valleys Construction, a consortium which 'comprises large international construction companies alongside established financial investors'.
 Site clearance works began shortly thereafter, and major construction work commenced in May 2021.
-Completion of the scheme is programmed for mid-2025.
+Completion of the scheme was programmed for mid-2025 and was completed 31 May 2025.